vellt/Flash-String-Converter/README.md

 Null-safety string manipulating converter extensions `speed up` the development process.
 These extensions return null-safety values, but they can be modified with C# operators:

-## remove null-safety
+## Remove null-safety
-uses casting to avoid conversion errors:
+Use casting to avoid conversion errors:
 ```c#
 int number = (int)"32".ToInt32();
 ```

-## with null-safety
+## With null-safety
-use ? operator or Nullable<> generic:
+Use ? operator or Nullable<> generic:
 ```c#
 int? number = "32".ToInt32();
 ```

 ## Null checking
 In case of a conversion error, the extended string functions will return null.
 So it is worth checking its condition.
 ```c#
 if(number!=null) Console.WriteLine(number*2);
 else throw new FormatException("Error");